How the IRS Calculates Your Offer in Compromise (And What You Can Do to Lower It)

 • Court-ordered payments (child support, alimony)

 Expenses outside of these categories may be allowed — but only if you can prove they’re necessary for your health, welfare, or ability to earn a living.
+Following this is critical for tax compliance as the key to resolving debt.

 How Asset Equity Affects Your Offer